SparkFun Humidity Sensor Breakout - SHTC3 (Qwiic) Hookup Guide

 Qwiic and I2C Interface

 The SHTC3 communicates via I2C and these pins are broken out to the two Qwiic connectors on the board as well as the SDA and SCL pins.
 The SHTC3's I2C interface supports clock frequencies between 0 to 1MHz with clock stretching to match the Fast Mode Plus specification.
 The I2C address is 0x70 (1110000 bin) and is hardware-defined.
 If you have other I2C devices with the same address or wish to use multiple SHTC3 breakouts on a single I2C bus, you'll want to use a multiplexer/mux.
 If you need to use more than one SHTC3 sensor or other devices sharing the same address in your project, consider using the Qwiic Mux Breakout - 8-Channel.
+Note, the Qwiic Mux Breakout's default I2C address is also 0x70 so it must be adjusted to work properly with the SHTC3.

 The SparkFun Humidity Sensor - SHTC3 (Qwiic) has two solder jumpers on the board labeled I2C and PWR (or PWRLED if you are looking at the schematic).
 The I2C jumper pulls the SDA and SCL pins to VDD (normally 3.3V) through two 2.2K Ohm resistors.
-If you have many slave devices on the same bus you may want to disable these by opening the jumper (assuming they are also operating at 3.3V logic).
+If you have many peripheral devices on the same bus you may want to disable these by opening the jumper (assuming they are also operating at 3.3V logic).

 The PWRLED jumper connects the power LED to VDD (normally 3.3V) through a 1K Ohm resistor.
 To disable the power LED simply open the jumper by severing the trace between the two solder pads.
 This is particularly useful for lower power applications where current draw needs to be kept at a minimum.